 The hernias of the abdominal wall are among the most common of all surgical problems.
-The knowledge of these hernias (usual and unusual) is an essential component of the general and pediatric surgeon’s arsenal.
+Knowing these hernias (usual and unusual) is essential for the general and pediatric surgeon’s arsenal.
 A hernia is a protrusion of tissue through a weakness in the abdominal wall, which can be external or internal.

 Signs and symptoms

-The abdominal hernias can be detected doing a physical examination of the patient routine, by the general practitioner or specialist where usually pain on palpation is presented.
+The abdominal hernias can be detected by a physical examination of the patient’s routine by the general practitioner or specialist, where pain on palpation is usually presented.

 The characteristics of abdominal hernias are the following:

-- Swelling or feeling of fullness at the site of the hernia (abdomen).
+- Swelling or feeling of fullness at the hernia site (abdomen).

-- Sensation of pain that radiates towards the area where the hernia is located.
+- The sensation of pain radiates towards the area where the hernia is located.